dsherret/ts-ast-viewer/readme.md

 ### Adding a new TypeScript version

-1. Update _package.json_ with new version.
+1. Update _sites/package.json_ with new version.
-2. Run `yarn updateCompilerFiles`.
+2. Run `yarn updateCompilerFiles` in the root directory.

 ### Factory Code Generation